RealyUniqueName/DateTime/README.md

 Full timezone database is ~116Kb.
 It becomes less then 50Kb when gziped by web server.
 Timezone database will be compiled into your binary only if you use `Timezone` class somewhere in your code.

+Additionally you have an option to avoid embedding timezone database by providing a `-D EXTERNAL_TZ_DB` flag to Haxe compiler.

+You can load timezone database at runtime from external sources (filesystem, web server, etc.) and pass it to `datetime.Timezone.loadData(data:String)` (where `data` is contents of `src/datetime/data/tz.dat` file)

-Since timezones can change several times every year because of various laws in different countries, perhaps you need to update timezones database using `haxelib run datetime` command ([or do it manuall](https://github.com/RealyUniqueName/DateTime/blob/master/update_timezones.md))
+Since timezones can change several times every year because of various laws in different countries, perhaps you need to update timezones database using `haxelib run datetime` command ([or do it manually](https://github.com/RealyUniqueName/DateTime/blob/master/update_timezones.md))

+Timezone database is stored in `src/datetime/data/tz.dat` file of DateTime library.

 Installation